 A neurological impairment in the brain that interferes with fluent speech causes the most common form of speech disorder, stuttering.
 A person who stutters knows what they want to say, but has trouble getting the words out as they would like to such as w-w-w-water.
 The brain and the tongue do not work are not coordinating because the part of the brain that deals with speech is underdeveloped.

 Another form of speech disorder that is caused by underdevelopment of the necessary brain parts is called cluttering.
 Similar to stuttering, cluttering has to do with the way words flow.
 Cluttering, however, is a language disorder, where stuttering is a speech disorder.
 Those experiencing cluttering often are unaware of the problem.
-Experts report that the victim says what they are thinking, but it becomes disorganized while actually speaking. Their speech comes out in bursts of works, or there are pauses in unexpected places.
+Experts report that the victim says what they are thinking, but it becomes disorganized while actually speaking.
+Their speech comes out in bursts of works, or there are pauses in unexpected places.

 People believe the cartoon character, Elmer Fudd, Bugs Bunny nemesis, has a stuttering problem.
 What he actually has is an articulation disorder.
-They substitute letters, like w for (wabbit for rabbit).
+They substitute letters, like w for r (wabbit for rabbit).
 They also can add sounds to words, such as saying pi-a-no for piano.
-One form of articulation disorder is lisping, where one letter is substituted for another (th is substituted for s).
+One form of articulation disorder is lisping, where one letter is substituted for another (th is substituted for s).
 Articulation disorder often is due to a hearing problem.
 Even mild hearing problems could affect how a person reacts to different sounds.

 Apraxia (dyspraxia) is a problem with oral-motor coordination.
 With this the brain does not instruct the throat muscles or tongue to move, so the sounds are not forming the correct speech patterns.
 This condition is thought to be due to impairment in the brain that can often go undetected in a brain scan.